lsst-tstn/tstn-010/index.rst

 implemented or make the changes themselves and submit a pull-request.

-In the meantime, the utility in `ts_observing_utilities` must remain until the functionality gets included in the control-classes.
+In the meantime, the utility in `ts_observing_utilities` must remain until the functionality gets included in the Control Classes.
 Once included, the utility could be deprecated and the appropriate code updated accordingly.

 ATTCS
 -----